hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_service.html.markdown

 * `service_precedence` - (Required) A precedence value that is used to decide between services when identifying the QoS values to use for a particular SIM.
 A lower value means a higher priority.
 This value should be unique among all services configured in the mobile network.
 Must be between `0` and `255`.

-* `pcc_rules` - (Required) A `pcc_rules` block as defined below.
+* `pcc_rule` - (Required) A `pcc_rule` block as defined below.
 The set of PCC Rules that make up this service.

 * `service_qos_policy` - (Optional) A `service_qos_policy` block as defined below.
 The QoS policy to use for packets matching this service.
-This can be overridden for particular flows using the ruleQosPolicy field in a `pcc_rules`.
+This can be overridden for particular flows using the ruleQosPolicy field in a `pcc_rule`.
 If this field is not specified then the `sim_policy` of User Equipment (UE) will define the QoS settings.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Mobile Network Service.

 ---

-A `pcc_rules` block supports the following:
+A `pcc_rule` block supports the following:

-* `rule_name` - (Required) Specifies the name of the rule.
+* `name` - (Required) Specifies the name of the rule.
 This must be unique within the parent service.
 You must not use any of the following reserved strings - `default`, `requested` or `service`.

-* `rule_precedence` - (Required) A precedence value that is used to decide between data flow policy rules when identifying the QoS values to use for a particular SIM.
+* `precedence` - (Required) A precedence value that is used to decide between data flow policy rules when identifying the QoS values to use for a particular SIM.
 A lower value means a higher priority.
 This value should be unique among all data flow policy rules configured in the mobile network.
 Must be between `0` and `255`.

-* `rule_qos_policy` - (Optional) A `rule_qos_policy` block as defined below.
+* `qos_policy` - (Optional) A `qos_policy` block as defined below.
 The QoS policy to use for packets matching this rule.
 If this field is not specified then the Service will define the QoS settings.

-* `service_data_flow_templates` - (Required) A `service_data_flow_templates` block as defined below.
+* `service_data_flow_template` - (Required) A `service_data_flow_template` block as defined below.
 The set of service data flow templates to use for this PCC rule.

 * `traffic_control_enabled` - (Optional) Determines whether flows that match this data flow policy rule are permitted.
 Defaults to `true`.

 ---

-A `rule_qos_policy` block supports the following:
+A `qos_policy` block supports the following:

 * `allocation_and_retention_priority_level` - (Optional) QoS Flow allocation and retention priority (ARP) level.
 Flows with higher priority preempt flows with lower priority, if the settings of `preemption_capability` and `preemption_vulnerability` allow it.
 1 is the highest level of priority.
 If this field is not specified then `qos_indicator` is used to derive the ARP value.
 Defaults to `9`.
 See 3GPP TS23.501 section 5.7.2.2 for a full description of the ARP parameters.